docker/compose/docs/aci-interation.md

 ## Login

-You can login into Azure with `docker login azure`.
-This will open a Web browser and prompt the user to login to Azure.
+You can log into Azure with the `docker login azure` command.
+This will open a Web browser to complete the login process.
 If the Docker CLI cannot open a browser, it will fall back to the [Azure device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) and let you connect yourself.
 Note that the [Azure command line](https://docs.microsoft.com/en-us/cli/azure/) login is separated from the Docker CLI Azure login.

 ## Docker contexts